M-DEV-1/TWN/readme.md

 3. **View Results:**
    The processed results are appended to `processed_results.txt`.
 If the sentence does not contain any words found in TempoWordNet, the file may not show relevant results.

-## Known Issues

-- **Results Not Displaying:** If results are not showing up in `processed_results.txt`, it may be due to:
-  - The input sentence not matching any entries in the TempoWordNet dataset.
-  - Potential errors in the processing logic.

 ## Future Improvements

 - **Error Handling:** Add more robust error handling and validation to ensure that the file paths exist, inputs are valid, and the processing logic is resilient.